One-to-one academic coaching

 Write Direction is a one-to-one academic coaching opportunity for Keele students, designed to help you to develop your academic practice in a focused way.

-During a Write Direction appointment, a member of the team will spend up to one hour with you to provide one-to-one support to identify and enable you to achieve your academic and professional goals.
-Do you need personalised assistance with academic reading, writing or other study skills?
-Then look no further.
+During a Write Direction appointment, a member of the team will spend up to one hour with you to provide one-to-one coaching to help you to identify areas for development, and enable you to achieve your academic and professional goals.
+This might cover: academic writing; critical thinking; academic reading practices; revision techniques; academic presentation support; and more.

-Due to the ongoing Covid-19 situation, we are conducting our 1:1 appointments online, using Google Chat until further notice.
+Due to the ongoing Covid-19 situation, we are conducting our Write Direction appointments online, using Microsoft Teams until further notice.
 You will receive instructions of how to engage with us remotely.
-We appreciate this may be a new process for you, as it is for us, so thank you for your patience with us, while we iron out any creases in the service.

 Aim: To provide one-to-one support to identify and enable you to achieve your academic and professional goals.

 - Make and keep arrangements in good faith and punctually.

 - Consider what you would like to work on before you arrive.